XVARY Composite Score

 $21.95 fy2024 eps est

-xvary composite: 44/100 — below average
+XVARY composite: 44/100 — below average

 PrimeEnergy pulls oil and gas from mature fields in Texas and Oklahoma, then collects cash with almost no long-term debt.

 This is not a scale story.
 It is a discipline story.
-You are looking at a producer that kept 63.1 cents of operating profit from every $1 of sales in Value Line's 2024 estimate.
+You are looking at a producer that kept 63.1 cents of operating profit from every $1 of sales in the 2024 estimate.
 Long-term debt was $0M, which means debt-free balance sheet → no big interest burden → more room to survive ugly oil prices.

 $238M